-- The code page specified in the ENCODING clause of the OUTPUT or READ statement - The code page specified with the DEFAULT_ISQL_ENCODING option (if this option is set) - The code page specified with the -codepage command line option when Interactive SQL was started - The default code page for the computer on which Interactive SQL is running
+- The code page specified in the ENCODING clause of the OUTPUT or READ statement - The code page specified with the DEFAULT_ISQL_ENCODING option (if this option is set) - The default code page for the computer on which Interactive SQL is running

-For a list of supported code pages, see SQL Anywhere 11.0.1 > SQL Anywhere Server - Database Administration > Configuring Your Database > International languages and character sets > Character set and collation reference information > Supported and alternate collations.
+For a list of supported code pages, see SQL Anywhere Server - Database Administration > Configuring Your Database > International languages and character sets > Character set and collation reference information > Supported and alternate collations.

-See also SQL Anywhere 11.0.1 > SQL Anywhere Server - Database Administration > Configuring Your Database > International languages and character sets > Understanding character sets > Overview of character sets, encodings, and collations.
+See also SQL Anywhere Server - Database Administration > Configuring Your Database > International languages and character sets > Understanding character sets > Understanding character sets.